james-b-olivas/rockliffe-assessment/README.md

 ## Development

-This application requires two different npm servers to run: one in the root directory, and one in the client folder.
+When deployed locally, this application requires two different npm servers to run: one in the root directory, and one in the client folder.

 Execute the following from the root directory:
 ```sh